msabramo/django-ztaskq/README.markdown

 - `func.async(*args, **kwargs)`

-  Calling a function with `.async` will cause the function task to be called asyncronously on the ztaskd server.
+  Calling a function with `.async` will cause the function task to be called asynchronously on the ztaskd server.

 Example
 -------

-    from django_ztaskq.decorators import task
+    from django_ztaskq.decorators import ztask

-    @task()
+    @ztask()
     def print_this(what_to_print):
         print what_to_print